 Beating bowel cancer together

-See your GP if you have any symptoms of a bowel problem or if you're worried about a close family history of bowel cancer.
-Even if you've taken part in bowel cancer screening, you should still report any symptoms to your GP as soon as possible.
+If you have any symptoms of bowel cancer, or if you’re worried about a close family history of bowel cancer, it’s important to see your GP and ask for an at-home test.
+Even if you have recently done a bowel screening test, you should still speak to your GP as soon as you can if you notice any symptoms or changes.

 If you don't have a GP, you can find a list of surgeries on the NHS websites for England, Scotland and Wales and on the Health and Social Care website for Northern Ireland.